 Knee Pain, Osteoarthritis & Meniscus Injuries in Dallas–Fort Worth

-Serving patients from Frisco, Allen, North Dallas, Mesquite & Arlington—just minutes from Plano, McKinney, and Richardson.
+Serving patients from Frisco, Allen, Farmers Branch, Mesquite & Arlington—just minutes from Plano, McKinney, and Richardson.

 The knee is the most frequently injured and most often arthritic joint in the human body.
 More than 32 million Americans live with knee osteoarthritis (OA), while younger athletes battle meniscus tears, ligament sprains, and patellar tendinopathy.
 Search data show over 135,000 monthly U.S. queries for “knee pain,” signalling high demand for non-surgical relief.
 Randomised trials now confirm that platelet-rich plasma (PRP) lasts longer and performs better than hyaluronic-acid or steroid shots, and stem-cell matrix injections are helping many patients delay—sometimes avoid—total knee replacement.